electrode-io/fynpo/packages/fyn/README.md

 It also has a special `fynlocal` mode for handling local packages.

-If your development in NodeJS are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your NodeJS project is large and complex, you might want to read on to find out more.
+If your development in NodeJS are typically simple and involves only a single module or small applications, then `fyn`'s advantage may not be apparent to you, but if your NodeJS project is large and complex, then fyn may be helpful to you.
+Please read further to learn more.

 ### Flatten node_modules